 While cruise ships dock in Mykonos at the New Port, ships drop anchor on a large bay in front of Mykonos town and tender passengers to a pier by Mykonos downtown.

 Naturally, most cruise travelers prefer to dock than tendering but in the case of Mykonos tendering can be quite advantageous as the tender boat will dock at a pier just a few yards away from the main attractions of the main town - Mykonos Town aka Chora.

 If docking, the cruise ship will be mooring at the New Port, which is located around 1.5 miles from Mykonos Town.
 This pier only has space for one large ship - such as the large Royal Caribbean or Celebrity cruise ships - or two smaller ones.

-This water-taxi can be particularly convenient if planning to explore the Archeological Site in the Island of Delos as the stop in Mykonos Town is right at the Pier from where the ships to Delos depart.
+This water-taxi can be particularly convenient if planning to explore the Archaeological Site in the Island of Delos as the stop in Mykonos Town is right at the Pier from where the ships to Delos depart.

 It should be noted that if more than two ships are calling at Mykonos there is a fair chance that your cruise ship might be tendering.

-If docking at the New Port, the cruise traveler will find most basics needs close by.
+In the New Port, you will find cafes (for refreshments), souvenir shops, restrooms, public buses and a taxi stand.
 This port is also the Ferry Port that connects Mykonos to many other Islands close by and is, in reality, the main sea entrance to the island.
-In the New Port, you will find cafes (for refreshments), souvenir shops, restrooms, public buses and a taxi stand.

 Close to the New Port, the cruise traveler will also find a very nice beach - St. Stefanos - with a couple of nice restaurants (Epistrofi is an Editor's Favorite) and all services you may expect on a serviced beach.